emansarahafi/Knowledge-Based-Agents/README.md

 # Knowledge-Based Agents

-A Python implementation of AI agents that solve logic puzzles using propositional logic and model checking.
+A Python implementation of solving logic puzzles using propositional logic and model checking.
 This project demonstrates how to represent and solve "Knights and Knaves" puzzles through knowledge-based reasoning.

 ## Overview